tango-controls/tango-doc/source/tango_on_windows.rst

 Tango Host role
 ---------------

 Tango Host role is created by running the DataBaseds device server.
-This device server in his most common applications requires MySQL database.
+This device server in his most common application requires MySQL database.
 To make a computer being a Tango Host you need to:

 - install MySQL server.